Kuala Lumpur: Urban rail

-Light Rapid Transit (LRT) Malaysia is the medium-capacity rail lines in the Klang Valley, Malaysia.
-The first LRT line was opened in 1996 and the system has since expanded to three lines, which opened in 1998 and 1999.
-Along with the MRT, the LRT is constructed and owned by the Prasarana, with operating concessions currently run by Rapid KL and Rapid Rail.
-In 2006, the government announced the Sri Petaling Line and Kelana Jaya line extension projects.
-Unlike the original line, which used the fixed-block signalling block system, the extension uses the communications-based train control (CBTC) signalling system.
+The first metro lines in the form of a light rapid transit (LRT) line was opened in 1996 and has since expanded to three lines which opened in 1998 and 1999.
+They are the LRT Ampang Line, LRT Sri Petaling Line and LRT Kelana Jaya Line.
+A fourth line, the LRT Shah Alam Line, is currently under construction and is scheduled to launch in 2026.
+The LRT lines, which functionally are medium-capacity rail systems, were constructed and are owned by Prasarana Malaysia, with operating concessions currently carried by its subsidiary Rapid Rail.
+In 2006, the government announced extensions for the LRT Sri Petaling Line and the LRT Kelana Jaya Line, as well as upgrading of all the existing to communications-based train control (CBTC) signalling systems.

 Entrance A of the Tun Razak Exchange MRT station.
 The station is designed to look more business-friendly, located in and named after a new financial district under development, TRX.

-Mass Rapid Transit (MRT) Malaysia is a heavy rail rapid transit system that constitutes the bulk of the railway network in Kuala Lumpur and the rest of the Klang Valley.
-The first section of the MRT opened on 16 December 2016, and the network has since grown rapidly following Malaysia's aim of developing a comprehensive rail network as the backbone of the country's public transportation system.
-The network consists of three lines – the MRT Circle Line, looping around Kuala Lumpur, the MRT Kajang Line and the MRT Putrajaya Line, covering a 20 km radius in the southeast–northwest direction from the city centre, will integrate the current rapid transit system and serve high-density areas which are currently not serviced by any rapid transit system.
-About 90 new stations are planned in this "wheel and spoke" concept, out of which 26 in the city centre will be underground.
-Ridership capacity will be two million passengers per day.

 The KL Monorail opened on 31 August 2003 with 11 stations running 8.6 km on two parallel elevated tracks.
-The line is numbered and coloured light green on official transit maps.
-It connects the KL Sentral transport hub in the south and Titiwangsa in the north with the "Golden Triangle", a commercial, shopping, and entertainment area comprising Bukit Bintang, Imbi, Sultan Ismail, and Raja Chulan.
+It connects the KL Sentral transport hub in the south and Titiwangsa in the north with the "Golden Triangle" area of Kuala Lumpur, a commercial, shopping, and entertainment district comprising Bukit Bintang, Imbi, Sultan Ismail, and Raja Chulan.
+The line is currently owned by Prasarana Malaysia and operated by Rapid Rail within the Rapid KL system.

+In 2016, a mass rapid transit (MRT) system was introduced to the Klang Valley.
+The MRT is a true metro and a heavy rail rapid transit system.
+The first MRT line was opened on 16 December 2016, and the network has since grown to have two fully functioning MRT lines with a third line currently under planning, scheduled to begin operating in 2030.
+The network currently consists of two lines – the MRT Kajang Line and the MRT Putrajaya Line.
+A third MRT line, the MRT Circle Line, is being planned and is scheduled to be completed by 2030, and will loop around the city.
+The MRT lines are owned by MRT Corp, are operated by Rapid Rail as part of the Rapid KL system, and are fully integrated with the LRT and monorail lines.
+The MRT system was planned with a "wheel and spoke" concept, complementing the existing rail lines.